roy705051/Hey_Baby_E-commerce-_Website/README.md

 # Hey Baby!
 Hey Baby using React-app and javascript and json server

----->This project will help our users to buy awesome products for thier baby according to their requirements and latest fashion.
+---->This project will help our users to buy awesome products for their baby according to their requirements and latest fashion.

 # Welcome page

-# First, there is an index Page of the Hey Baby! where a person can sign up or sign in and add to cart there product.
+# First, there is an index Page of the Hey Baby! where a person can sign up or sign in and add their products to cart.

 #Screenshot of the first page :